Interseminars Graduate Fellowships

 Applicants must submit the following materials as a single PDF (documents should be in 12-point Times New Roman font, with one-inch margins; materials that exceed the required length will not be considered):

-- 1000-word research or artist statement identifying how your work connects to the theme of Improvise and Intervene.
+• 1000-word research or artist statement identifying how your work connects to the theme of Collisions across Color Lines.
 What theories and methods are you interested in learning, contributing, practicing?
 How would you describe the stakes of your research interests?

-- Work sample that is representative of your scholarly or artistic interests.
+• Work sample that is representative of your scholarly or artistic interests.
 This can take the form of an excerpt from an academic paper (between 5–10 pages), a portfolio, or performance.
-This sample should be exemplary of your academic or artistic practice but does not need to engage the theme of Improvise and Intervene.
+This sample should be exemplary of your academic or artistic practice but does not need to engage the theme of Collisions across Color Lines.

 Selection Criteria